Now Accepting New Clients

-Serving Centennial, Highlands Ranch, Littleton, & South Denver
+Serving families in Centennial, Cherry Hills, Highlands Ranch, Littleton, Greenwood Village, and South Denver.

-Meet Lindsay Stenzel, LCSW & Certified Synergetic Play Therapist
+Hi!
+I’m Lindsay Stenzel, LCSW and Certified Synergetic Play Therapist

 Authentic, Compassionate Care